Try Acupuncture for Natural Healing

 More information is available on each of our acupuncturists on their individual pages.

-Mary Ann Petersen, LAc is known for her gentle technique, good humor, and her page shares links to many of her nationally published articles on health and well being, including Introduction to Acupuncture, Meditation, Treating PTSD, and How Does Acupuncture Feel?
+Mary Ann Petersen, LAc is known for her gentle technique, good humor, and her page shares links to many of her articles published both locally and nationally on health and well-being.
+If you are new to acupuncture, you may particularly benefit from her articles Should I Consider Acupuncture?, How Does Acupuncture Feel?, and What is dry needling and how is it different from acupuncture?

 Margy Campbell, LAc has nearly 20 years experience in acupuncture, Oriental Medicine, and Herbal Pharmacology.
 After working in community health centers for many years in addition to her private practice, Margy prides herself on making acupuncture comfortable and accessible for patients, encouraging patients to ask questions, and creating a warm healing environment of trust and relaxation.